-On 22 December 2022, Against that the Central Bank of Egypt (CBE) moved to a durably flexible exchange rate regime, leaving the forces of supply and demand to determine the value of the Egyptian currency "EGP" against other foreign currencies, while prioritizing the primary goal of achieving price stability, and building up sustainable, adequate levels of Foreign Exchange Reserves.
-Furthermore, in order to uphold the CBE's mandate of ensuring price stability over the medium term, the monetary policy committee (MPC) has decided in its special meeting to raise the overnight deposit rate, the overnight lending rate, and the rate of the main operation by 300 basis points to 16.25 percent, 17.25 percent, and 16.75 percent, respectively.
-The discount rate was also raised by 300 basis points to 16.75 percent.
+During year 2023, the global economy faced multiple shocks and challenges, against that the Central Bank of Egypt (CBE) moved to a durably flexible exchange rate regime, leaving the forces of supply and demand to determine the value of the Egyptian currency "EGP" against other foreign currencies, while prioritizing the primary goal of achieving price stability, and building up sustainable, adequate levels of Foreign Exchange Reserves.
+Furthermore, in order to uphold the CBE's mandate of ensuring price stability over the medium term, the monetary policy committee (MPC) has decided in its at 22nd June 2023 to hold the overnight deposit rate, the overnight lending rate, and the rate of the main operation on 18.25 %, 19.25 %, and 18.75 %, respectively.
+In its meeting at 3rd August 2023, the Monetary Policy Committee (MPC) decided to raise the Central Bank of Egypt's (CBE) overnight deposit rate, overnight lending rate, and the rate of the main operation by 100 bps to 19.25 percent, 20.25 percent, and 19.75 percent, respectively.
+The discount rate was also raised by 100 bps to 19.75 percent.